ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 ---
-title: "Exploration of RNA-seq count results"
+title: "Assessing the quality of RNA-seq experiments"
 teaching: 80
 exercises: 20
 questions:
+- "How do I assess the success or failure of an RNA-seq experiment?"
+- "How do I know that my RNA-seq experiment has worked according to my experimental design?"
+- "What is a Principal Component Analysis (PCA)?"
+- "How can I apply a Principal Component Analysis to RNA-seq gene count results?"
 - "How are gene expression levels distributed within a RNA-seq experiment?"
 - "Why do I need to scale/normalize read counts?"
 - "How do I know that my RNA-seq experiment has worked according to my experimental design?"
 - "How informative is PCA and sample clustering for sample-level RNA-seq quality checks?"
 objectives:
+- "Be able to compute PCA sample scores, variable loadings and a variance scree plot from the iris example dataset."
+- "Be able to create a PCA score plot to explore RNA-seq count results."
+- "Be able to interpret a PCA plot and discuss its relationship with the experimental design."
 - "Be able to calculate size factors and normalize counts using `DESeq2`."
-- "Be able to create PCA and sample clustering plots to explore RNA-seq count results."
-- "Be able to interpret a PCA plot and discuss its relationship with the experimental design."
 keypoints:
 - "Several biaises including sequencing depth can result in analysis artifacts and must be corrected trough scaling/normalisation."
 - "Sample-level RNA-seq results in a multivariate output that can be explored through data reduction methods (e.g. PCA)."